• General Questions

 We love all animals, but pets, emotional support animals, and other animals that have not been trained to perform specific acts directly related to an individual’s disability are not allowed into our libraries.
 Service animals are always welcome in our libraries.

-Please note, as of January 2022, cash registers have been removed from our libraries.
+As of January 2022, cash registers have been removed from our libraries.
 Charges for replacement materials may be paid in the following ways:

-• At a Library location (not available at Niles or Mobile & Outreach Services) at a printing kiosk.
+• In-Person: At a Library location (not available at Niles or Mobile & Outreach Services) at a printing kiosk.
 Kiosks accept credit cards, and $1 and $5 bills.

 Mail to: